How Much Do Coloradans Have To Make To Afford A Home In Denver?

 We’ve all felt it for a while now: that increased pressure when it comes to the cost of living here in Colorado.
 With rising home prices and increased interest rates, buying a home has stretched further out of reach for many.
 And the increase in rental rates hasn’t alleviated that burden much either.
+While rates have slowed and decreased slightly over the last 2 years, affordability remains a struggle for many.
 Studies currently show that buyers and renters are struggling with affordability issues when it comes to housing, with many indicating they’re cost burdened, or pay more than 30% of their income towards housing.
 But just how much do Coloradans have to make to afford a home in Denver these days?
 According to reports, a lot more than many other metros across the country.

 A Rise in Costs